polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 end
 ```

-Now that all secrets are available, they can be passed through to [Fastlane's app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) built-in action, which will handle authentication:
+Now that all secrets are available, we can pass them through to [Fastlane's app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) built-in action, which will handle authentication for us:

 ```ruby:Fastfile
 lane :build_and_upload_to_appstore do